Joelbu537/Data_grabber/README.md

 3. Use TCP Message Sender and connect to the IP:PORT from the webhook.
 > [!IMPORTANT]
 > The Bot does not collect IPv6 adresses, update comming soon™!
-> Make sure you are in the same LAN
+> Make sure you are in the same LAN if you want to remote execute commands!
 4. Send a command to the device if you want.
 Confirm with y.
 ## Commands
 - shutdown   Shuts down the target.
 Thats it